pyrsia/pyrsia/readme.md

 ## Node and CLI

-There are two componenets of this project
+There are two components of this project

 - **[CLI](pyrsia_cli/)**: A basic interface which communicates with a node.
 - **[Node](pyrsia_node/)**: An instance of the Pyrsia daemon which can participate in the network with other nodes.